Off-policy evaluation for slate recommendation: Our approach

-In addition to ADA, we also make the standard assumption that the logging policy puts non-zero probability on all slates that can be potentially chosen by the target policy.
-This assumption is also required for the unbiasedness of IPS, otherwise off-policy evaluation is impossible~\citep{LangfordStWo08}. \begin{assumption}[ABS] The off-policy evaluation problem satisfies the \emph{absolute continuity} assumption if $\mu(\vs\given x)>0$ whenever $\pi(\vs\given x)>0$ with probability one over $x\sim D$. \end{assumption}
+In addition to \assumes, we also make the standard assumption that the logging policy puts non-zero probability on all slates that can be potentially chosen by the target policy.
+This assumption is also required for IPS, otherwise unbiased off-policy evaluation is impossible~\citep{LangfordStWo08}. \begin{assumption}[Absolute Continuity] The off-policy evaluation problem satisfies the \emph{absolute continuity} assumption if $\mu(\vs\given x)>0$ whenever $\pi(\vs\given x)>0$ with probability one over $x\sim D$. \end{assumption}